On the Clean Generalization and Robust Overfitting in Adversarial Training from Two Theoretical Views: Representation Complexity and Training Dynamics: Analyzing Dynamics of Adversarial Training on Structured Data

-Theorem \ref{CGRO_thm} states that, during adversarial training, the neural network partially learns the true feature of objective classes and exactly memorizes the spurious features depending on specific training data, which causes that the network learner is able to correctly classify clean data by partial meaningful signal (\textit{clean generalization}), but fails to classify the unseen perturbed data since it leverages only data-wise random noise to memorize training adversarial examples (\textit{robust overfitting}).
+\begin{remark} Theorem \ref{thm:main} states that, during adversarial training, the neural network partially learns the true feature of objective classes and exactly memorizes the spurious features depending on specific training data, which causes that the network learner is able to correctly classify clean data by partial meaningful signal (\textit{clean generalization}), but fails to classify the unseen perturbed data since it leverages only data-wise random noise to memorize training adversarial examples (\textit{robust overfitting}).
+We also conduct numerical simulation experiments to confirm our results in Section \ref{sec:experiments}. \end{remark}